chrissnead/Home_Value_Analysis/README.md

 #### -Define variables:
 Y or dependant variable will be the estimated home price which the X or dependant variables will be testing include: home characteristic variables like home type, year built, # bed, # bath, sqft , lot size , and location/demographic variables like zip code, crime rate, income, population density.
+Keep in mind the png below just shows the final variable selection which took multiple iterations or combinations being tested first.

 ![image](https://user-images.githubusercontent.com/96096924/169199373-169ba359-d65e-4545-ae4c-422875bfa77b.png)